What is Cyber Security?

 - End-user education – Refers to the training and education of employees and on proper digital safeguards.
 This aspect helps with all of the above, proper training and awareness stops most attacks from succeeding.

-Invicta Linux use Keiro Control UTM
+Invicta Linux use and recommend Keiro Control UTM

 Conventional firewalls only defend against threats from outside.
 This doesn’t protect your network from internal threats.
 Malware and viruses are still able to attack your network unless you invest in proper security measures.